-- Properly installed wheel spacers are safe, but improperly installed spacers are not.
+- Properly installed wheel spacers are fine, but improperly installed spacers are not safe.
 To stay safe, you should re-torque (tighten) the bolts on your spacers every 5,000 miles to make sure they don’t become loose, otherwise you run the risk of bending a wheel stud or losing a wheel.

 - The further your wheels sit away from where Nissan intended, the harder your hub bearings have to work.
 This can mean more maintenance and needing to replace them more often.

 - If you’re going with an extremely low offset wheel and spacer set up, your steering can become heavier, meaning you need to use more muscle to steer, though many Nissan 350z owners like this feel.

 What Difference Will They Make to My Car’s Appearance?

 Wheels that sit at the edge of your 350z’s body give the car a better “stance,” making your car look more aggressive on the road.

 Generally, the wider your car, the cooler it looks.
 Auto manufacturers have been doing this for years.
 But unless you’re going with aftermarket fenders, it’s important to remember there is a limit.

 Spacers that make your wheels sit too far out of your fenders can an odd appearance.

 350z Wheel Spacers: Before and After on Stock Wheels